JainSamyak8840/Apple_Detector/README.md

-# Apple_Detector
+# Automate your work of labeling the images
-It is a tensorflow and Tkinter based GUI application to detect apple in images
+It is a tensorflow and Tkinter based GUI application to generate labeled  images with xml file.
 ![](apple.png)